Fabián Bustos

 Fabián Daniel Bustos Barbero (born 28 March 1969) is an Argentine football manager and former player who played as a forward.
-He was recently the manager of Paraguayan club Olimpia.

 Bustos played for local sides during the major part of his career, amassing 32 appearances in the Argentine Primera División with Lanús and Belgrano.
 He also played in Uruguay with Nacional, in Bolivia with Jorge Wilstermann, and in Ecuador with Deportivo Quito, Macará, Manta and Deportivo Saquisilí, but retired back in his home country with Estudiantes de Buenos Aires.

 After retiring, Bustos worked as an assistant manager before becoming a manager in 2009, with Manta.
 He continued to manage in Ecuador, winning two Ecuadorian Serie A titles with Delfín and Barcelona SC before being named in charge of Brazilian club Santos in 2022.

 Playing career

 Born in Córdoba, Bustos began his senior career with local side San Lorenzo de Córdoba in 1986.
 He moved to Argentino de Marcos Juárez in 1989, before returning to his previous club in 1990, and moved to Primera B Nacional side Almirante Brown in the following year, after a short stint at Uruguayan side Nacional.

 In 1992, Bustos signed for Lanús in the Argentine Primera División, but featured sparingly before moving to fellow league team Belgrano in 1994.
 He went on to play for second division sides in the following five seasons, representing Deportivo Morón, Juventud Antoniana, Atlético Tucumán and Cipolletti, before moving abroad in 2000 with Bolivian side Jorge Wilsterman.

 Bustos moved to Ecuador in 2000, and signed for Deportivo Quito.
 He then played for Manta, Macará and Deportivo Saquisilí in the country, before returning to Argentina in 2004 with El Porvenir.
 In 2005, he joined Estudiantes de Buenos Aires, and retired with the club in the following year, aged 36.